 The current DBI scheme was first introduced in 2002, when the market was served by five competing private sector insurers.
 In 2010, all but one of these insurers announced that they would cease issuing DBI.
 This was likely due to uncertainty about the profitability of DBI.
-At this point, the Victorian Managed Insurance Authority (VMIA) began offering DBI following an official mandate from the government.
-Arrangements were made by the VMIA with QBE, for it to act as the agent that sells DBI for the VMIA.
+At this point, the VMIA began offering DBI following an official mandate from the government.
+Arrangements were made with QBE, for it to act as the agent that sold DBI for the VMIA, with the VMIA initially adopting QBE's premium schedule.
+The VMIA has since developed its own premium schedule and established a new system for selling DBI which meant QBE ceased to act as its agent6.

 One private insurer, Calliden, continued to offer DBI to registered builders until 31 December 2013 and to owner-builders until 31 December 2015.
-Since these dates, the VMIA has been the main provider of DBI to registered builders and owner-builders.
-However, another private insurer, AssetInsure, began offering DBI to owner-builders in late 2015 and to registered builders in late 2016.
+Since these dates, the VMIA has been the main provider of DBI.
+However, a new private insurer, AssetInsure, began offering DBI to owner-builders in late 2015 and to registered builders in late 2016.
+Another private insurer, Berkshire Hathaway Speciality Insurance (BHSI), began offering DBI to registered builders in 2018.
 Aside from these insurers, no private insurers provide DBI to either registered builders or owner-builders, although they are still liable for any eligible claims made against DBI they issued before leaving the market.